catob/election/README.md

 # election
-Election dApp is a simple voting application built on etherium
+Election is a simple dApp for voting on candidates built on ethrium